Truck Tire Blowout Accident Attorneys: Chicago, Illinois

 It is too common an occurrence that truck tires are overlooked by drivers and maintenance crews before the driver is allowed to take to the road.
-Truck tire blow outs can cause drivers to lose control of their rigs while travelling at high speeds and shredded tires and treads can cause unthinkable damage to other vehicles on the road.
+Truck tire blowouts can cause drivers to lose control of their rigs while traveling at high speeds and shredded tires and treads can cause unimaginable damage to other vehicles on the road.
 Tire blowout accidents are easily one of the most preventable types of accidents that occur on the road because a simple visual inspection and regular testing of tire pressure can allow drivers to detect when a tire has reached its last leg and needs to be replaced.

-Federal mandates require truck companies and drivers to maintain trucks with tires that are safe and do not pose a hazard to others on the road but these regulations are often ignored or not taken as seriously as they should be.
+Federal mandates require truck companies and drivers to maintain trucks with tires that are safe and do not pose a hazard to others on the road, but these regulations are often ignored or not taken as seriously as they should be.
 The requirements for tire inspection require drivers and maintenance workers to make sure that tires meet the following conditions before being allowed on the road.

 - There may be no visible defects on the tread of the tire such as belt material or body ply.
 The presence of these abnormalities is an indication that the tire is worn and in need of replacement.

 - Tires must be manufactured specially to bear the weight of the load being transported.
 More massive loads place additional stress on tires and tires designed for heavier loads must be used when appropriate.

 - Tire pressure must be checked and maintained at appropriate levels.
 When tires are under or overinflated, they do not wear properly and are more prone to blowouts.